aptos-labs/aptos-core/aptos-move/framework/aptos-stdlib/doc/smart_vector.md

 ## Function `zip_ref`

-Apply the function to the references of each pair of elements in the two given vectors.
-This errors out if the vectors are not of the same length.
+Apply the function to the references of each pair of elements in the two given vectors.<br/> This errors out if the vectors are not of the same length.

 <pre><code>public fun zip_ref&lt;T1, T2&gt;(v1: &amp;smart_vector::SmartVector&lt;T1&gt;, v2: &amp;smart_vector::SmartVector&lt;T2&gt;, f: &#124;(&amp;T1, &amp;T2)&#124;)<br/></code></pre>